- Direct Database Queries

 Working with wp_users and user_meta #

 This table is huge on WordPress.com and queries on it can easily cause performance issues.
 This includes doing any JOIN or meta operations against this set of tables.
+For parsing through a list of users, use

 For storing user additional user metadata, you should look at User Attributes.